-- Press a keypad key repeatedly to cycle through its characters. - Press (i) left or right to move the flashing cursor to the left or right in a text message.
+- Press a keypad key repeatedly to cycle through its characters. - Press left or right to move the flashing cursor to the left or right in a text message.

 - The first character of every sentence is capitalized.
-If necessary, press (a) down to force the character to lowercase before the cursor moves to the next position.
+If necessary, press odwn to force the character to lowercase before the cursor moves to the next position. - If you enter or edit information and do not want to save the changes, press to exit without saving.